ebeleta/iDS/instance/README.md

 There are 486 data files.

-The problem in each data file have an associated notation as follows:

 An MMR-KP instance denoted by **_v-ww-xx-yy-zz_** indicates that it is generated based on type **_v_** KP instance with **_ww_** items, **_xx = 100 g_**, and the max **_zz_**%-uncertainty on profit intervals.

 The format for each of these data files is: